How it works

 In these ads, we will emphasize the hotel’s USPs.
 Although it sometimes happens that the user will book right away, the main purpose of these ads is to generate website visits, leads and brand recognition.
 When they know your brand, the chances are that they book later through a brandname ad for example.

-What does OHM do behind the scenes?
+What does The Orange Studio do behind the scenes?